gregology/gregology.github.io/_posts/2017-06-06-the-plan-sailing-for-a-year-sailing-sv-catsaway-ep-01.md

 SeaCat Hercules - An affectionate black kitty who loves unconditionally and is pretty chill about things - as long as his family is with him.

 Credits
-“Follow Your Dreams” by Scott Holmes via Free Music Archive Drone footage by Carlo L. Mion - https://www.youtube.com/watch?v=O_HCKR0nmwE Opening & closing scenes from the useful website Videezy.com
+"Follow Your Dreams" by Scott Holmes via Free Music Archive Drone footage by Carlo L. Mion - https://www.youtube.com/watch?v=O_HCKR0nmwE Opening & closing scenes from the useful website Videezy.com